Mayank GandhiActivist

 MG’s StoriesAs of

-The floods in Marathwada have caused extensive devastation.
-In addition to widespread crop loss, nearly 15 million hectares of land have been affected, leaving farmers in a critical situation.
+The floods in the Marathwada region have caused widespread devastation.
+Along with severe crop losses, nearly 15 million hectares of agricultural land have been affected, pushing thousands of farmers into a critical situation.

-Ration kits containing 22 essential items, including grains, oil, spices, and other daily necessities, are being distributed to support affected communities.
-Despite the approach of Diwali, many households continue to face severe hardship.
+To support the affected families, ration kits containing 22 essential items — including grains, cooking oil, spices, and daily necessities — are being distributed.
+Despite the festive season of Diwali, many households continue to struggle to meet their basic needs.

-Efforts are currently reaching 4,750 families — approximately 24,000 people across 30 villages.
-While this provides immediate relief, the scale of the disaster underscores the need for continued support and coordinated assistance.
+Currently, relief efforts are reaching 4,750 families, benefiting nearly 24,000 people across 30 villages.
+While this support provides immediate relief, the magnitude of the disaster highlights the urgent need for sustained and coordinated assistance.

-These initiatives aim to provide essential aid and help communities rebuild their lives in the aftermath of this natural calamity.
+These initiatives aim not only to provide essential aid but also to help communities regain dignity and rebuild their lives in the aftermath of this natural calamity.

 Global Vikas Trust - Mayank Gandhi